-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

-- CO1.
-Apply the basic principles of civil engineering, Techniques and tools for analyzing civil structures and solve related problems. - CO2.
-Describe the working of principles of basic mechanical engineering and solve problems related to it.
+- CO1: Apply the basic principles of civil engineering, Techniques and tools for analyzing civil structures and solve related problems. - CO2: Describe the working of principles of basic mechanical engineering and solve problems related to it.